I spent my entire life searching for the secret to happiness.

 If/When-Then statements for happiness might look like the following:

-“If my parents start talking about politics, then I will quickly change the subject.”
+“If so-and-so starts talking about politics, then I will quickly change the subject.”

 “When an asshole cuts me off in traffic, then I will immediately think about my favorite memory instead of getting upset.”